faircloth-lab/phyluce/docs/installation.rst

 .. code-block:: bash

-    docker run fairclothlab/phyluce:<tag> phyluce <phyluce_program_name>
+    docker run fairclothlab/phyluce:<version> phyluce <phyluce_program_name>

-Where ``<tag>`` corresponds to the version of phyluce you are using.
+Where ``<version>`` corresponds to the version of phyluce you are using.
 When you run this, all commands are run in the default directory ``/work`` and the user within the container is named ``phyluce``.

 You will very likely want to mount a local directory (on your computer) to this ``/work`` directory in the docker container and make yourself the owner of the result files.
-If you are working in ``/home/you/phyluce`` on your computer, you can accomplish all of by running phyluce like:
+If you are working in ``/home/you/phyluce`` on your computer, you can accomplish all of by running phyluce like (using phyluce 1.7.0 as an example):

 .. code-block:: bash